scale-it/algo-builder/README.md

 - Then go to [examples/asa](./examples/ref-templates/README.md) to learn how you can easily manage and deploy ASA with `algob`.
 - Check other examples as well.

-## Using algob with a TypeScript project

-You can use `algob` within a TS project.
-You can write your scripts and tests in TS.
-However to use them with `algob` you firstly need to compile the project to JS.

-TIP: Use `tsc --watch` to update the build in a realtime while you develop the project

-TODO: we are planning to provide a template for TS projects. [task](https://www.pivotaltracker.com/n/projects/2452320).

 ## dApp Templates

 In the `Algo Builder dApp Templates` [repository](https://github.com/scale-it/algo-builder-templates), several templates can be found to use as a base for implementing dApps.